-Professor Tippett researches business ethics, employment practices, and business secrets.
-Her most recent research analyzes more than 300 legal opinions involving software-based wage theft.
+Professor Tippett’s research on wage and hour practices includes a recent study analyzing more than 300 legal opinions involving software-based wage theft.
 A prior study, published in the Yale Journal of Law & Technology, examined the software functionality that enables wage theft.

 Professor Tippett also studies drug injury advertisements, which recruit consumers for lawsuits against pharmaceutical companies.
 In 2017, Tippett testified before a subcommittee of the House Judiciary Committee about how these ads may affect patient decision-making.
 Her empirical studies on drug injury advertising have appeared in Urology, the American Journal of Law and Medicine, and Drug Safety.
 Professor Tippett also has a forthcoming study to be published in the Yale Journal of Health Policy, Law and Ethics.

 Her writing for The Conversation has been republished in the Washington Post, the Huffington Post, The New Republic, Newsweek, Fast Company, Salon, the LA Times, and the Daily Beast, among others.
 She has also written for Fortune and the Harvard Business Review.
-Professor Tippett has been interviewed on the BBC, National Public Radio, Sirius Satellite Radio, and Oregon Public Radio.
+Professor Tippett has been interviewed on National Public Radio, the BBC, and CBC.

 Professor Tippett is the Faculty Co-Director for the Master’s Program in Conflict and Dispute Resolution.
 She spent several years working at the Harvard Negotiation Project for the late Professor Roger Fisher, co-author of "Getting to Yes."